cicada-lang/cicada-solo/docs/manual/class/01-class-n-object.md

 }
 ```

-Constructing object can also be nested.
+An object can also be nested.

 ```cicada
 let my_xyz: XYZ = {